There are four (4) pathways to Licensure by Endorsement, which are:

 Applicants with less than five years of active licensure and five years of work experience following licensure must have at least 150 semester hours or 225 quarter hours of study, a minimum of a bachelor’s degree, 30 semester hours or 45 quarter hours in upper-division (junior level or higher) accounting to include coverage of auditing, cost accounting, three (3) semester hours or four (4) quarter hours of financial accounting and three (3) semester hours or four (4) quarter hours of taxation based on USA Accounting Standards, and at least 36 semester hours or 54 quarter hours in general business to include at least three (3) semester hours or four (4) quarter hours in business law based on USA Law.

 Individuals that are currently licensed, and have at least five (5) years of work experience after licensure are only required to have a bachelor’s degree from a regionally accredited college or university.
-You will be required to submit your official transcripts to evidence your degree, a Verification of Work Experience form to evidence your work experience, the Interstate Exchange of Examination and Licensure Information form from each state you hold or held a license and the CPE Reporting form evidencing completion of 80 total CPE hours to include eight (8) hours in accounting and auditing, four (4) hours in board approved ethics and no more than 20 hours in behavioral subjects.
+You will be required to submit your official transcripts to evidence your degree, a Verification of Work Experience form to evidence your work experience, the Interstate Exchange of Examination and Licensure Information form from each state you hold or held a license and the CPE Reporting form evidencing completion of 80 total CPE hours to include eight (8) hours in accounting and auditing and no more than 20 hours in behavioral subjects.

-Individuals who are currently licensed and have held a valid license to practice public accounting issued by another state or territory of the United States for at least 10 years are required to only submit the Interstate Exchange of Examination and Licensure Information form and the CPE Reporting form evidencing completion of 80 total hours of CPE to include eight (8) hours in accounting and auditing, four (4) hours in board approved ethics and no more than 20 hours in behavioral subjects.
+Individuals who are currently licensed and have held a valid license to practice public accounting issued by another state or territory of the United States for at least 10 years are required to only submit the Interstate Exchange of Examination and Licensure Information form and the CPE Reporting form evidencing completion of 80 total hours of CPE to include eight (8) hours in accounting and auditing and no more than 20 hours in behavioral subjects.

 Applicants, who have certificates, but not a license, from states such as Alabama and Illinois where the state gives applicants a certificate once they pass the examination, should apply as transfer of credit applicants.
 Applicants who transfer exam credit must meet the new rule educational requirements.
 If the applicant has held the certificate for two years or more, then the applicant must complete CPE as explained above.
 The certificate must be active.